hackreduce/storm-hackathon/source/start/index.markdown

 Here, we'll clone your forked repository, build the example topologies and submit one to the Storm cluster.

+    export TEAM_NAME=<my-team-name>
     git clone https://github.com/<your github.com account>/storm-hackathon
     cd storm-hackathon
     mvn package
-    ./tools/submit hackreduce.storm.Example <my-team-name>
+    ./tools/submit org.hackreduce.storm.gnip.topology.GnipStreamTopology

 If all of these commands were successful, you should now see your topology running in the [Storm UI](http://cluster-7-master.sl.hackreduce.net:8080).
-It should appear as <my-team-name>-example.
+It should appear as ```<my-team-name>-GNIP_EDC_Topology```.

 You may now kill this example topology:

-    ./tools/kill <my-team-name>-example
+    ./tools/kill <my-team-name>-GNIP_EDC_Topology

+Note that if you don't specify a team name (through the ```TEAM_NAME``` environment variable), the helper code will pick one at random for you.
+Set the ```TEAM_NAME``` environment variable to get a constant prefix.

 ## Hack!

 Congradulations, you are now ready to create your own topologies and submit them in the same way: simply change the name of the main class when submitting.

 Other example topologies are available in your forked repository.
 You can start from one of those or from scratch.

+In order to submit a topology prefixed with your team's name, use the ```org.hackreduce.storm.HackReduceStormSubmitter``` utility class or simply make sure you name your topologies accordingly.

 # Resources